 Pearl Harbor makes for a great day trip out of Honolulu, but there are certain things you should know and be aware of before you go.

 Go early.
 Seriously.
 Pearl Harbor can be crowded, especially on weekends and nice-weather days.
 If you want to visit the USS Arizona Memorial (which, you definitely do) and don’t already have a ticket, try to get there as early as possible.
-The free tickets are on a first come, first served basis, and tours begin at 7:45 a.m. and only run until 3 p.m.
-The 4,500 tickets available each day are often fully allocated by mid-morning.
+Tours begin at 8 a.m. and run every 15 minutes until 3 p.m., though you can start getting tickets at 7 a.m.
+There are 1,300 free walk-in tickets available daily for the USS Arizona, but they are given out on a first come, first served basis.
+The walk-in tickets available each day are often fully allocated by mid-morning.
 For example, when I went to Pearl Harbor, I arrived at about 10:45 a.m., and the earliest I could go out to the Arizona was 1:15 p.m.

 Bring sunscreen.
 This tip is applicable for anything you do in Hawaii.
 When the sun shines here, it SHINES.
 A lot of the Pearl Harbor attractions will have you outside for at least part of the time, so be sure you’re prepared.
 It’s best to put the sunscreen on BEFORE you arrive, even if it’s cloudy.
 Hawaiian weather can change rapidly, so a cloudy morning could easily turn into a beautifully sunny afternoon.